natanielweremczuk8-hash/nRF_Jammer_v3/README.md

 - Battery-powered (18650 Li‑ion)
 - Battery voltage monitoring
 - Modular and expandable design
+- Possibility to expand with additional NRF modules via I2C (work in progress: transmission over I2C is already implemented,      only reception on the second ESP32 remains).

   Thanks to the use of four nRF24 modules, the device achieves significantly improved RF coverage compared to single-module designs.

 HARDWARE COMPONENTS